David Leigh (journalist): Awards

 In 1979, Leigh won a British Press Awards special award for exposing jury-vetting, while a reporter at The Guardian.
 In 1985, he won Investigative Reporter of the Year in the Granada TV What the Papers Say awards, for exposing MI5 vetting of BBC staff.
 In 2007, he won the Paul Foot Award, with his colleague Rob Evans, for the BAE bribery exposures.
 The prize was awarded annually by Private Eye and The Guardian in memory of the campaigning journalist Paul Foot.
 Leigh and Evans were also presented with the Granada TV What the Papers Say Judges' Award for "an outstanding piece of investigative journalism that uncovered a story of great significance".
 In 2010, the International Consortium of Investigative Journalists gave Leigh and five other journalists the Daniel Pearl Award for their investigation of toxic waste dumping by oil traders Trafigura.
 In 2015, he and a Guardian team he led won Investigation of the Year at the British Journalism Awards for their exposure of tax-dodging at HSBC's Swiss bank.

 In February 2013, the Press Gazette named Leigh as third in their list of the top 10 investigative journalists.

+Portrayals

+He is played by Lee Ingleby in the 2025 ITV drama about the News International phone hacking scandal, The Hack.